 IRB Protocol Application and Instructions

-Thoroughly review the application instructions prior to submitting your protocol application.
+Review the application instructions thoroughly prior to submitting your protocol application.
 Protocols intended for full committee review should be sent to the IRB office prior to the monthly deadlines listed in the link below.
 Protocols intended for expedited review should be sent to the IRB office at least 30 days prior to the project's anticipated start date.

 IIT requires all individuals involved in the conduct of human subjects research to complete initial human subjects protection training.
 IRB approval will be withheld if these training requirements have not been met.

 These requirements apply to all persons with a significant role in the research, such as:

 - Principal Investigators, Co-investigators, other IIT researchers, and

 - Individuals who obtain informed consent from prospective participants in research.